 Senator, presidents are permitted to have conversations with their cabinet members that aren't repeated in public.

-I owe the president the capacity for him to have conversations with him, provide him the best foreign policy advice that I can.
+I owe the President the capacity for him to have conversations with him, provide him the best foreign policy advice that I can.

-It's what I was brought on to do.
+It's what I was saying.

 Let me ask you this, Mr. Secretary.